Madi Hutson, Executive Director

 He is open to questions or setting up a time to meet.
 You can reach him at email@example.com

-Tiffany is a Youth Engagement Specialist for the First Steps program at TASC where she coordinates resources, conducts case management, leads school parenting groups, and guides teens in identifying their goals.
+Michele is a Youth Engagement Specialist for the First Steps program at TASC where she coordinates resources, conducts case management, and leads school parenting groups.

 You can reach her at firstname.lastname@example.org